emdgroup/baybe/docs/userguide/targets.md

 min_target = NumericalTarget(
     name="Target_2",
     mode="MIN",  # can also be provided as TargetMode.MIN
-    bounds=(0,100),  # optional, values < 0 are mapped to 1 and values > 100 are mapped to 0
+    bounds=(0, 100),  # optional
-    transformation=TargetTransformation.LINEAR  # optional, will be applied if bounds are not None )
+    transformation=TargetTransformation.LINEAR,  # optional, will be applied if bounds are not None )
 ```